-LOCATION 261: Xwave Wireless Zones Supervision Time (Default = 2)
+LOCATION 261: Xwave Wireless Zones Supervision Time (Default = 24Hr)

-Each Xwave wireless detector is supervised therefore each wireless detector has to contact the 806 alarm panel after a set time.
-This setting is a global setting and affects all wire ess zones.
+Each Xwave wireless detector is supervised therefore each wireless detector must contact the 806 alarm panel after a set time.
+This setting is a global setting and affects all wireless zones.